rambasnet/IntroToAlgorithms/README.md

 ## Install required tools
 - Install Miniconda: https://conda.io/miniconda.html
-- If you're installing in Linux/Unix from *.sh file, run the following command on terminal
+- If you're installing on Linux/Unix/Mac from *.sh file, run the following command from terminal
     ```
     bash Miniconda3.....sh
     ```
 - On Linux/Mac, open a terminal and run the following commands
-- On Windows follow the instruction here: https://github.com/QuantStack/xeus-cling to install xeus-clint
+- On Windows, follow the instruction here: https://github.com/QuantStack/xeus-cling to install xeus-clint
 ```
     $ conda install notebook